zuugle-services/wp-diana-widget/README.txt

 === Diana GreenConnect ===
-Contributors: Zuugle Services GmbH
+Contributors: zuugleservices
 Tags: travel, widget, transit, planning, diana
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Stable Tag: 1.0.1
+Stable Tag: 1.0.2
 Tested up to: 6.8

-Diana GreenConnect is a trip-planning block that lets users schedule transport to and from activities with constraints like start/end time and duration.
+Diana GreenConnect is a trip-planning block that lets users schedule trips to and from activities with constraints like start/end time and duration.

 == Description ==
 Diana GreenConnect is a WordPress plugin that provides a Gutenberg block to seamlessly integrate the powerful [DianaWidget Activity Transit Planner](https://github.com/zuugle-services/DianaWidget) into your WordPress pages and posts.
 It allows users to plan public transport to and from activities with specific time constraints like start times, end times, and duration.